gengep/learngit/readme.txt

-Git is a version control system. git is a free software.
+Git is a distrabuted version control system. git is a free software.